ccampbell/rainbow/README.md

 It is completely themable via CSS.

+If you would like to donate to help support Rainbow development use [Gittip](https://www.gittip.com/ccampbell).

 ## Quick Start

 1. Include some markup for code you want to be highlighted: